pasahe/Bayesian-spatio-temporal-analysis-of-COVID-19-in-Catalonia/README.md

 ### Code

 - *MakingData.R*: import and clean the data from the official open data catalogue of the Government of Catalonia (https://analisi.transparenciacatalunya.cat/en/).
-- *SAE.R*: model estimation with INLA.
+- *SAE.R*: estimation of the models with INLA.

-All of the code is done using R software version 4.3.0.
-Mainly, the packages _dplyr_ and _purrr_ have been used for data management and _R-INLA_ for estimating the models with INLA.
+All of the code is done using _R_ software version 4.3.0.
+Mainly the _R_ packages _dplyr_ and _purrr_ have been used for data management and _R-INLA_ for estimating the models with INLA.

 ### Notebook